muhittinbaykal99/pokedex-project/README.md

-You can go to the website using the link ---> https://muhittinbaykal99.github.io/pokedex-project/
+This is a basic pokedex project,only the original 150 pokemons are listed. ---> https://muhittinbaykal99.github.io/pokedex-project/